DavidT3/DAXA/paper/paper.md

 current workhorse X-ray observatories (_XMM_-Newton [@xmm] and _Chandra_); other telescopes are online but are not as generally useful) are ageing however, with _Chandra_ in particular experiencing a decline in low-energy sensitivity that limits possible science cases; these missions cannot last forever.
-If we are to enter an `X-ray desert', where the astrophysics community has only limited access to new X-ray observations from specialised missions like _Swift_[@swift], _NuSTAR_[@nustar], and _XRISM_[@xrism], then archival data (and serendipitous studies) take on an even greater value than they already hold.
+If we are to enter an `X-ray desert`, where the astrophysics community has only limited access to new X-ray observations from specialised missions like _Swift_[@swift], _NuSTAR_[@nustar], and _XRISM_[@xrism], then archival data (and serendipitous studies) take on an even greater value than they already hold.
 [Daxa]{.smallcaps} is part of an ecosystem of open-source software designed around the